MirageC79/3DxConnexion_FusionIcons/README.md

 ## 5 - Create New Radial Menus
 You can now create specific radial menu for each of your device button.
-I prefer 8 sections radial menus as they offer more shortcut place holders.
+You should see the macros you created appear in the list with their respective icon.
 ![alt text](https://github.com/MirageC79/3DxConnexion_FusionIcons/blob/master/3dxappRadialMenu.png?raw=true)
 ![alt text](https://github.com/MirageC79/3DxConnexion_FusionIcons/blob/master/3dxappRadialMenuMAcro.png?raw=true)